SumeghaGodara/snakemake/introduction.md

 + Modularity: as a rule is only a path between an input and an output, if one method or technique used in the analysis needs to be updated or modified, it can be replaced by a new rule with the same output.
 It allows a parallel comparison of different techniques in a very simple way.

 + Reproducibility: if you’re analysing a data sample collected by the same experiment in different years of exploitation and you plan to analyse data samples not even collected yet, Snakemake is a simple solution to perform the same analysis to different data sets.

++ **Snakemake workflows can be easily executed on workstations, clusters, the grid, and in the cloud without modification**.
+The job scheduling can be constrained by arbitrary resources like e.g. available CPU cores, memory or GPUs.

++ **Snakemake can automatically deploy required software dependencies of a workflow using Conda or Singularity.**

++ Snakemake can use Amazon S3, Google Storage, Dropbox, FTP, WebDAV, SFTP and iRODS to access input or output files and further access input files via HTTP and HTTPS.

 [**Snakemake Paper**](https://academic.oup.com/bioinformatics/article/28/19/2520/290322)